kevinwright1-dev/fashion-portfolio/README.md

 # Kevin Fashion Portfolio

 A full-stack website serving as a creative portfolio for my personal style.
-Inspired by the alte 2010s alternative and hip-hop aesthetic of artists like Playboi Carti and Chief Keef.
+Inspired by the alt 2010s alternative and hip-hop aesthetic of artists like Playboi Carti and Chief Keef.

 ![Site Screenshot](https://i.imgur.com/m8r6w7W.png)